Last updated: April 17, 2018

-A critical element in the staffing process is Providing Effective Applicant Feedback (PDF, 442KB) to unsuccessful applicants.
+A critical element in the staffing process in the BC Public Service is providing effective applicant feedback to unsuccessful applicants.

-- Keeping careful, accurate and complete documentation throughout the staffing process will assist you.
+- Keeping careful, accurate and complete documentation throughout the staffing process will assist you

 You should be open and honest, but tactful, and focus on their performance in the staffing process and how they can develop their skills.
 Establish an environment where both you and the applicant share information that is positive, objective, constructive, realistic and future oriented.

 Many times applicants are simply looking for information on why they weren't chosen for the job, where they went wrong in the process and how they can improve.
 How this feedback is provided can have a significant impact on how an applicant responds.